mity/md4c/README.md

   functions provided by the application for each start/end of block, start/end of a span, and with any textual contents.

-* **Portability:** MD4C builds and works on Windows and Linux, and it should be fairly simple to make it run also on most other systems.
+* **Portability:** MD4C builds and works on Windows and POSIX-compliant systems, and it should be fairly simple to make it run also on most other systems.

 * **Encoding:** MD4C can be compiled to recognize ASCII-only control characters, UTF-8 and, on Windows, also UTF-16, i.e. what is on Windows commonly called